Hosting 101: A Guide to Proper Place Setting

 Similar to the layout of the basic setting, the casual (or informal) setting is commonly used at banquets and luncheons.
 You may have seen it before, whether it be at a wedding table or in a more contemporary, casual restaurant.
 This setting enhances the dining experience, making it ideal for a more spontaneous get-together or more laid-back dinner party.

 The casual setting is designed for three courses.
 The flatware provided will be enough for a soup or salad, main course, and dessert.

 - Place a serving plate in the middle of the table.

 - Position the bread plate at the top left of the serving plate.
 A butter knife should be placed on top of the bread plate.
-The blade should face downwards, with the handle towards the right.
+The blade should face downward, with the handle toward the right.

 - On the left of the serving plate, place the salad fork on the outside and the dinner fork inside.

 - On the right, work from the outside in, setting the teaspoon, soup spoon, and then finally a dinner knife.